SteveBarnett/Remixing/_thinking/zen/zen-light.md

 - The truth of Zen is in the most insignificant and ordinary details of life.
 - To be enlightened is to be aware, awake, present, not absent.
 - The Buddha Way is a way of unity.
 The Way is a way that transforms from many to one.
-- Hui-neng, defines zazen as the non-separation of subject and object.
+- Hui-neng defines zazen as the non-separation of subject and object.
 - We think we can "understand" the Way.
 We think we know what we are talking about when we talk about Zen.
 But to talk about it is to miss it.
 - Not-knowing is the state of openness.
 When we don't know, there's space for anything to happen.
 - "knowing" leaves no space.
 "Knowing" is a position that says that only what can fit in this little box of "knowing" is the way it is and nothing else will do.